 It is important to know that just because your wisdom teeth seem fine does not mean that they are problem free.
-It is vital that you have your dentist monitor your growth because a disease process can start without you evening knowing about it until it is too late.
+It is vital that you have a general dentistry and iv sedation dentistry professional monitor your growth because a disease process can start without you evening knowing about it until it is too late.
 Wisdom teeth complications can include infections, lesions and cysts, none of which are recommended.

 2. Arnica Tablets

 These little herbal beauties stop inflammation and bruising.
 No, really… they actually do.
 You need to get yourself a tub of arnica tablets and follow the directions for use for three days before your wisdom teeth removal and about two or three days after the removal as well.
 They make all the difference in the world.
 I had very minor swelling after both of my removals.
 Absolutely heaven sent!
 If you do still have swelling you can always use over-the-counter anti-inflammatories, such as Nurofen.